stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/07-managing-site-members/03-creating-teams-to-empower-site-members.markdown

 - Writing blogs
 - Editing a specific page in the site

-For instance, if your site has Message Boards, you might want to enable a subset of the site's members to moderate the categories and threads, and perhaps to ban abusive/offensive posters.
+If your site has Message Boards, you might want to enable a subset of the site's members to moderate the categories and threads, and perhaps to ban abusive/offensive posters.
 To do this, you could create a Site Team named *Lunar Resort Message Board Moderators*, define the team's permissions in the Message Boards application, and assign the desired site members to the team.